 Spielberg regularly puts children directly in the path of whatever malevolent force is at work in his movies, be it the shark in “Jaws,” the creepy government agents in “E.T.,” or the dinosaurs of the “Jurassic Park” films.
 “Close Encounters” is no exception, featuring a toddler who is ripped from his mother’s desperate grasp and whisked away in a UFO.

 4. Oohs and Ahhs

-The quintessential Spielberg shot is “People Looking in Wonder.”
+The quintessential Spielberg shot is “People Looking.”
 You know the one.
 The characters are frozen in awe.
 They stare at something amazing.
 The camera is low and either pulls in closer or pans from one person to the next.
 And there’s always an underlying tension; Dr. Malcolm (Jeff Goldblum) summed this up perfectly in Spielberg’s “The Lost World” (1997): “Yeah, ‘Ooh, ahh!’
 That’s how it always starts.
 Then later there’s running and screaming.”